 Parents, teachers and others in positions of influence should educate and empower children to exercise their rights.
 This includes the right to be involved in decisions that affect them.

 Some families and communities may need support in this role.
 Efforts to improve general economic and social equality can help with this.

 Access to wealth and privilege can often determine whether someone is able to engage in activism.
 Because of this, girls and young women from disadvantaged groups are often not heard.

 Globally, women are less likely than men to have internet or mobile phone access.
 As well as lacking physical access to connected devices, many girls and young women also lack training on how to use them to their potential.

 The internet and social media give many girls and young women a way to build networks and use their voices.
 Because of this, ensuring equal access is vital.
 This means providing access and training.

 A non-profit organisation in south-east Africa runs an academy dedicated to training girls and young women how to tell their own stories using digital technology.
 The organisation also facilitates an online community where girls can communicate in a positive environment.

 Schools are often the first place girls engage in decision-making, leadership and public speaking.

 Crucially, girls and young women should receive inclusive, gender-responsive and culturally sensitive education.
-Their engagement in public life needs to be encouraged.
+Their engagement in public life needs to